 If the Operator is the only User, or if all of the Users, including other Data Scientists, are working on the same project (and are in the same Group), nothing else needs to be done from the Operator workflow to get started.

-- The Operator should select the Data Scientist dashboard as shown in the section Dashboards
+- The Operator should select the Data Scientist dashboard

 - The following section describes how to get started as a Data Scientist

 If you are a Data Scientist, you will only have access to the Data Scientist role.

 - Several example models with their associated datasets and test data have been provided on GitHub.
 The locations are described in section Example Model and Dataset Locations

 - The models and datasets can be downloaded through the Workspaces and Datasets screens, and data science can begin.

 - A tutorial that takes you through your first usage is available at Data Scientist Tutorial